TheKompot/Eigenfaces/README.md

 ![kollareyesFinal](https://user-images.githubusercontent.com/96919296/210490239-282d08f6-97ec-4fab-9d1b-76318b826810.jpg)

-### Size and brightness
+#### Size
-These two parameters are quite easy to unify.
 Resizing is a standard task.
 We just needed to select a reasonable size.
 Based on the images we are using, we chose size 100x100 pixels.

+#### Brightness
-As for brightness, we decided to use equalisation of the histogram technique.
-This helps with unifying the brightness of the images, as well enhances the images contrast.
+Brightness seems to have a great impact on the results.
+To mitigate this effect, we tried using the equalisation of the histogram technique.
+In theory, this helps with unifying the brightness of the images as well enhances the image's contrast.
 Such alteration yealds:

 ![kollareyesFinal2](https://user-images.githubusercontent.com/96919296/210489796-d224f7b3-c85b-470c-bdae-aeaf1a631e4b.jpg)

-(this image is 200x200 for viewing purposes)
+Sadly, the overall results did not benefit from this.
+The various backgrounds and other differences such as lighting influenced the final image.
+This technique highlited them instead of removing them.

+In the end, we deciced not to change the brightness at all.

 ##